JoumanaLaude/joumanalaude/README.md

 ### Hi there 👋

-- 🌺 I’m currently working on my portfolio. :)
+- 🌺 I’m currently working on revamping my personal portfolio!
+For now, you can view the portfolio I made in 2020. :)
 <!--
 **JoumanaLaude/joumanalaude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.